Setting clear buyer expectations and then meeting or exceeding them is a great way to make your buyer happy and ensure a smooth transaction.

 You shouldn't charge restocking fees for items returned due to damage, defects, or not-as-described in the listing.

 Along with the description, photos are the most important part of a listing.
-Photos allow buyers to see exactly what they're getting as well as see specific details they may be looking for.
-When selling used items, photos are especially important because they allow the buyer to see actual condition of the item along with other details like color.
+Photos help buyers to see exactly what they're getting as well as specific details they may be looking for.
+When selling used items, photos are especially important because they let the buyer to see actual condition of the item along with other details like color.

 Other rules for sellers